greenelab/core-accessory-interactome/README.md

 jupyter notebook
 ```

-5. Navigate to `sra_experiment/` and run notebooks
+5. Navigate to `sra_experiment/`

+6. Update path and filename for sra toolkit download in `1_download_process_data.ipynb` if neededand

+7. Run notebooks in order

 **WARNING: This section is a work in progress and will be updated as the project develops**